 When we first turned up in the small town of Vang Vieng, (must have been 92 or 93?), it was as close to paradise as anywhere we’d come across on our backpacker trail across Southeast Asia.
-An idyllic, bustling little market town supplying the surrounding Hmong villages and set on the banks of the Song River opposite some of the most picturesque karst scenery to be found in this part of the world.
+An idyllic, bustling little market town for the surrounding Hmong villages and set on the banks of the Song River opposite some of the most picturesque karst scenery to be found in this part of the world.

 Seem to remember there being a choice of 2 guesthouses in Vang Vieng at the time and during a stay of 2 days in high season we met an English cyclist, (hi Ian), one Aussie (hey Matt) and a Japanese couple.

 The security situation might have been a ropey around the edges but the town and surrounding landscapes were certainly paradisaical yet it seem these days that the scenery’s taken a back seat to the ‘scene’ itself.
 Backpackers don’t necessarily go there for the limestone features they go there to paaaarty!
-They don’t go to discover Hmong culture they go to share buckets of ‘vodka Red bull’ with like-minded ‘travellers’ (sic) from Tel Aviv, Toulouse, Munich or Manchester.
+They don’t go to discover Hmong culture they go to share buckets of ‘vodka Red Bull’ with like-minded ‘travellers’ (sic) from Tel Aviv, Toulouse, Munich or Manchester.
 Forget the caves – let’s go tubing!
 Buy the t-shirt, get stoned, get drunk and get laid.
 If the Gallagher family travelled to Asia they’d go to Vang Vieng!

 Ok even cynical old us were backpackers once and who doesn’t like a bit of a party, (and of course everyone has their own perceptions of what paradise should be like), but go and do it somewhere else less idyllic that can’t be ruined, or already has been – like Pai or Ibiza?